-All of these details, as well as others, may be seen in the museum, which adds to the already magnificent environment.
+All these details and others may be seen in the museum, which adds to the already magnificent environment.

-The nearby Yellowstone Giant Screen Theatre is a fantastic add-on experience to the gallery.
+The Yellowstone Giant Screen Theatre offers a fantastic experience worth adding to your itinerary.

 This six-story-high movie screen is unique in the area.